Kaabu: Decline

 The power of Kaabu began to wane during the 18th and 19th centuries.
 In 1776, militant Islamic Torodbe clerics established a theocratic state in the Futa Djallon.
 With some support from Soninke and Mandinka chiefs, they launched a jihad against non-Muslim states in the region, particularly Kaabu.
 Some non-Muslim Fula, pushed out of the Futa Djallon by the Torodbe, settled in Kaabu and often herded the cattle of the ruling Nyancho aristocracy.
 Over the course of the conflict with the Imamate, however, these immigrants were seen as a potential 'fifth column', and were oppressed and extorted, creating civil conflict in the empire.
 The decline of the slave trade, a pillar of the economy for centuries, also pushed Mandinka elites to squeeze the peasants for taxes to replace their lost trade revenues.
 Therefore, the war against the nyancho elites of Kaabu had ethnic, religious, and class components.

 Up until the 1860s Kaabu had successfully repulsed on numerous occasions various Fula armies at the fort of Berekolong.
 In 1867, however, the Kaabu capital at Kansala came under siege from an army led by Alfa Omar of Labé and Alfa Molo Balde.
 At the climax of the eleven-day Battle of Kansala, Mansaba Janke Waali Sanneh (also called Mansaba Dianke Walli) ordered the city's gunpowder stores to be set afire.
 The resulting explosion killed the Mandinka defenders and 75% of the attackers.
 With Kansala obliterated, Mandinka hegemony in the region came to an end.
 The attackers could pursue their aim of conquering the entire Kaabu empire due to shortage of manpower after the battle of Kansala.
 As such the area called Fuladu, present day Kolda and part of Tambacounda in southern Senegal gained its independence and Alpha Molo Balde become the first king.
 Kansala was under Fula control until the Portuguese suppression of the kingdom around the turn of the 20th century..

 However, the remains of some of Kaabu's constituent kingdoms continued to thrive, each installing their former mansa-rings answerable to the Mansaba in Kansala (Kaabu's capital city) to full-time Mansa.
-Among these were Nyambai, Kantora, Berekolong, Kiang, Faraba, Niani, Badibu, wulli, Jarra and Berefet, mainly in Gambia and parts of southern Senegal.
+Among these were Nyambai, Kantora, Berekolong, Kiang, Faraba, Niani, Badibu, Wuli, Jarra and Berefet, mainly in Gambia and parts of southern Senegal.
 Other Nyancho-controlled areas were Sayjo (Sedhiou), Kampentum (Koumpentoum), Kossamar (Koussanar) and others in today's Senegal, until the arrival of the British and French colonialists at the turn of 20th century.
 To date, the influence of the Korings and Nyanchos are embedded within the sociocultural fabrics of post-independence Senegal, Gambia and Guinea Bissau.